WE ENERGIES CURRENT RATE CASE,

 IMPACT OF DATA CENTERS on THIS CASE

-- We Energies’ rate case was filed while the big case involving how data centers will pay for their energy needs is still proceeding.
-The decisions on that case could change the amounts in the initial We Energies’ April 1 proposal.
+- We Energies’ rate case was filed while the big case involving how data centers will pay for their energy needs was still proceeding.
+The decisions on that case should change the amounts in the initial We Energies’ proposal, especially the decision to require tech companies to pick up 100%, not 75%, of the cost of new power plants for data centers.

-- As it stands now, We Energies is proposing to work with American Transmission Co. to implement a key fix for a big loophole in the data centers case that would expose customers of We Energies and other Wisconsin and Michigan utilities paying for about $2 billion in costs for big overhead transmission lines.
+- We Energies and American Transmission Co. are both discussing ways to fix a big loophole in the data centers case that exposes customers of We Energies and other Wisconsin and Michigan utilities to about $2 billion in costs for big overhead transmission lines.

-- CUB will be reviewing the company’s proposal to ensure the transmission fix is workable and helps live up to the commitments the tech companies and utilities have made that the tech companies will pay their own way for the network upgrades needed for data centers.
+- CUB is reviewing the ATC-We Energies proposals to ensure this transmission fix is workable and lives up to commitments tech companies and utilities made — independently and as part of the Ratepayer Protection Pledge — assuring that tech companies pay their own way for the network upgrades needed for data centers.

-- Another key issue in the data center case is whether non-data center customers, including the customers CUB represents, will be on the hook for up to 25% of roughly $8 billion of new power plants needed to serve data centers.
+- Another key issue in the data center case was whether non-data center customers, including the customers CUB represents, would be on the hook for up to 25% of roughly $8 billion of new power plants needed to serve data centers.
+After the PSC’s rejected this in the data center pricing plan (tariff) case, customers will not be on the hook for 25% of new power plant costs.
+Therefore, this portion of We Energies’ rate hike request should come down.

 WHAT’S DRIVING THE INCREASE?

-- We Energies attributes the increase to power plant projects that it’s building to meet increasing demand for electricity.
-This includes solar and battery projects that would start to be paid for in 2027 and a new natural gas plant in Oak Creek that would hit bills in 2028.
+- We Energies attributes the increase to power plant projects to meet increasing demand for electricity.
+This includes solar and battery projects that would start hitting bills in 2027 and a new natural gas plant in Oak Creek that would hit bills in 2028.

 - Other factors include: